jstrobaek/gml-qiime2-pipeline/rst/README.md

-__Last Updated:__ 2020.05.07
+__Last Updated:__ 2020.05.22

 ## Directory Tree

 Visual summary of the results-directory structure, and its content.
-All folders with the naming convention _"nn-[...]-summary"_ contains QIIME 2 visualization files—files with the .qzv extension.
-These can be visualized with the QIIME 2 CLI:
+All files with the .qzv extention are QIIME 2 visualization files.
+These can be viewed in a browser by calling the following QIIME 2 CLI command:

 ```
 qiime tools view "$PWD"/rst/<folder>/<file>.qzv